SWM-IT/m-login-flutter/README.md

 > __NOTE__: Make sure that you've set `loggedInMLoginUserId` in the `MLogin` object!
 Otherwise, edge
 > cases with diverging user sessions are possible!
 See documentation for the `MLogin` constructor.

+#### Driver License Verification

+In case your service requires your users to have a valid drivers license, you can use the offered `openDriverLicenseVerification` call.
+If your user does not yet have her drivers license verified, this will directly open the corresponding flow in the M-Login portal.
+For this, you MUST go through the offered web experience; setting your own verification data is not yet possible.

+> __NOTE__: Make sure that you've set `idVerificationRedirectUri` when configuring your `MLogin`
+> object!

 #### PaymentMethods

 Similar to the [Profile]: The user can also be sent directly to a portal page to edit her payment